BetterTheWorld/feed-challenge-api/README.md

 It is up to you to decide how to display these activities and whether to use additional components, but the `shared` should show the url that the user (actor) has shared, and the `posted` should show the content that the user (actor) has posted.

 It's up to you whether you want to use component state, MobX (which we use) or Redux.

+React Bonus: Have filters/toggles to show only the "shared" activities or opnly the "posted" activities, or all of the activities.

 ## Endpoints